Leo Molloy: Controversies and legal issues

 In February 2020, Molloy was prosecuted for breaching the name suppression of Jesse Kempson, the man accused of killing British tourist Grace Millane, on 22 November 2019, the day he was found guilty.
 After initially entering a plea of not guilty, Molloy changed his plea to guilty in June 2020.
 In April 2021, he was sentenced to 350 hours of community service and a $15,000 fine.
 In August 2021 Molloy unsuccessfully appealed his conviction and sentence.

 In May 2020, Molloy attracted controversy when, in a screed against Prime Minister Jacinda Ardern for her COVID-19 restrictions, he claimed that a recent outbreak in South Korea was caused by "gay dungeon bars".
 He was also accused of homophobia for a sign posted at the urinals in HeadQuarters which instructed Labour and Green Party voters not to hold the penis of the man next to them.
 He later went on to say that Ardern and Director-General of Health Ashley Bloomfield "deserve to be harassed" and repeated false claims of an increase in suicides during lockdown.

 In July 2020, Molloy received a fine and one year ban from the horse racing industry for insulting and abusive language used towards officials.

 In March 2022, Molloy stated the council should install hosing systems in the central city to get rid of "drunks" and "undesirables".

+In April 2023, American PR company NetReputation apologised to Molloy after offering their services when they wrongly identified him along with two others as potentially being the name-suppressed political figure charged with child sexual assault in the Waitākere District Court.

+After being charged with assault on one police officer and obstruction of another after an incident at an Auckland bar on 15 July 2023, Molloy applied for name suppression because the charges might cause issues with his liquor license application.
+He dropped the name suppression in February 2024.